buckaroo-labs/SabreDance/README.md

 Implements the instructions found at https://sabre.io/dav/install/ and https://sabre.io/dav/gettingstarted/ and includes corrections to their example code.

 Clone this repo or download the zip, then copy/move the files in it to the same path on your web server (your Base URI) where you intend to put sabre/dav.
 Browse to that path (or specifically to index.php) and you'll be guided from there.
-It will go easier if you choose '/dav/' as your Base URI.
+It will go easier if you choose '/dav/' as your Base URI (this is the default in settings.php).

 See sabre/dav documentation for requirements (PHP, Composer, etc).